navicore/teams-notification-resource/README.md

 1. Create a connector in the Teams UI - go to the hamburger menu of the channel you want to post notifications to.
 ![connector](images/connector.png)
-2. Select "Incoming Webhook" and safe the resulting link after being prompted for details like the icon and name of the connector.
+2. Select "Incoming Webhook" and save the resulting link after being prompted for details like the icon and name of the connector.
 ![webhook](images/webhook.png)
 3. Use the webhook url from above in your pipeline `source` definition.
 The example below creates an `alert` resource.